 3 hours Course is designed to crystallize the competencies covered in the HSML degree program and promote critical thinking and effective writing on those topics.
 Format includes exchange between students and nonprofit professionals on leadership and management issues to : expand individual competencies, build leadership confidence, and affirm learning acquired during the program.
 Serves as a final preparation for internship / employment in a non-profit agency.
-Satisfies one of the course requirements for students pursuing American Humanics certification.
-Prerequisite(s) : permission of the Human Service Coordinator.
+Prerequisite(s) : Students must complete HSML major core courses and obtain the permission of the HSML Program Coordinator.

-Major Requirements
+2. Major Requirements: